Sandra Joseph Coaching And Training

 The baby was born another son and the relationship lasted another five and a half years, but the relationship unfortunately had many problems, her partner then was quite selfish and loved his drink and his popularity down the pub, more than his need to be with the company of his family & planning for the future.

-Sandra found herself planning family recreation and holidays with the children (boys) on her own as her partner wasn't interested, she would often be seen rollerblading, go-karting, playing ball and supervising team games on the street with the other neighbourhood kids, even the other parents use to call her a 'Big Kid' and wondered where she got the energy.
+Sandra found herself planning family recreation and holidays with the children (boys) on her own as her partner wasn't interested, she would often be seen rollerblading, go-karting, playing ball and supervising team games on the street with the other neighbourhood kids, She was a Tomboy Mom, even the other parents use to call her a 'Big Kid' and wondered where she got the energy.

 Again this time after several years the relationship didn’t work out, Sandra was growing in her own mind, and really getting to know herself, and more so, what she wanted for herself and children.
 She had enough of doing everything on her own, she decided she may as well be a single parent again, she actually loved her partner but his choice was the pub.
 The everyday same old chores, job and duties was getting bored and her partner seemed reluctant to grow, change and develop, nothing made him more happier that going to the pub every day after work till closing time and at the weekends, there was the odd tell tail signs of cheating again, this time nothing Sandra could prove but her intuition was strong.